Great Moments with Mr. Lincoln: The Walt Disney Story (1973–1975)

-Great Moments with Mr. Lincoln, as the first renovations, closed on January 1, 1973 to make room for a new attraction (as the second renovations) devoted entirely to Walt Disney.
+Great Moments with Mr. Lincoln closed on January 1, 1973, to make room for a new attraction devoted entirely to Walt Disney.
 The Walt Disney Story opened on April 8, 1973.
 A similar version of this attraction also appeared at the Magic Kingdom at from April 15, 1973, until October 5, 1992.
 It was a free attraction for everyone, courtesy of the show's new sponsor, the Gulf Oil Company.

 Pre-show

 The Opera House lobby became an exhibit space entirely dedicated to the life and career of Walt Disney.
-Display cabinets exhibits many of Disney's awards and commendations.
+Display cabinets exhibited many of Disney's awards and commendations.
 An alcove housed a presentation about Disney's connection to animals and nature through his True-Life Adventure film series, hosted by an Audio-Animatronic owl.

-The centerpiece of the lobby display were re-creations of Disney's offices at the Walt Disney Studio in Burbank, California.
+The centerpiece of the lobby display was a re-creation of Disney's offices at the Walt Disney Studio in Burbank, California.
 The contents of the office display (down to the furniture and the drapes) were all authentic—catalogued and collected by Dave Smith of the then relatively new Walt Disney Archives.